yhs666/mc-docs.zh-cn/articles/automation/automation-runbook-output-and-messages.md

 #The following lines create a warning message and then an error message that will suspend the runbook.

 $ErrorActionPreference = "Stop"
-Write-Warning �Message "This is a warning message."
+Write-Warning -Message "This is a warning message."
-Write-Error �Message "This is an error message that will stop the runbook because of the preference variable."
+Write-Error -Message "This is an error message that will stop the runbook because of the preference variable."
 ```

 ### <a name="verbose-stream"></a>详细流